-In other terms, by saying “It's a waste of time”, you assume you know enough about the problem to start working on the implementation right away.
+In other words, by saying: “It’s a waste of time,” you assume you know enough about the problem to start working on the implementation right away.

 Most of the time, I can’t convince people who tell me that I’m suggesting is a waste of time.

-Instead, they skip what I think was a critical preparatory step, and then I watch them spend a ton of time rectifying the situation afterwards - it's frustrating.
+Instead, they skip what I think was a critical preparatory step, and then I watch them spend a ton of time rectifying the situation afterward - it’s frustrating.

-Fortunately, after they've repeated the same mistake enough times, they tend to finally listen to me.
-But I'd very much like to not have to go through this painful process every time.
+Fortunately, after they’ve repeated the same mistake enough times, they tend to listen to me at last.
+But I’d very much like not to have to go through this painful process every time.

 I’m not sure what to do about it, though.
 Maybe it’s just human nature?

-To make matters worse sometimes writing the code is actually a good way to gain this precious knowledge in a way that neither tests nor documentation nor brainstorms could have done.
+To make matters worse, sometimes writing the code is a good way to gain this precious knowledge in a way that neither tests nor documentation nor brainstorms could have done.

 What do you think about all this?
-How do you react when confronted to the “It’ a waste of time!” argument?
+How do you react when confronted with the “It’ a waste of time!” argument?